silverstripe/cwp/docs/en/helpdesk/index.md

 Now we get a screen with some fields to fill out about the request. **Summary** is a one-liner describing the request, and **Description** is where you explain your request in further detail.

-**View Status** is how you want other helpdesk users to see the ticket or not.
-By default, it is **private** so only the CWP team can see your request.
-If you set it to **public** then other users of the helpdesk can see it.

 Once you've filled out the fields, click **Submit Report** and you're done.
 The platform team will be emailed about your request and you'll receive emails when the ticket is updated with progress.